ChimeHQ/LanguageClient/README.md

 A protocol useful for translating between `NSRange` and LSP's line-relative positioning system.

+### FileWatcher

+A utility class that uses FS events and glob patterns to handle `DidChangeWatchedFiles`.

 ## Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.